pasteit/pasteit/CONTRIBUTING.md

 ## Testing your changes ##

+Please do not submit a PR without first actually running pasteit locally to verify everything is still working.
 To test your changes you need to setup a redis-server as well as node on your machine.
+Additionally, write unit tests and integration tests as needed, following the examples for other such tests in the repository.
+Administrators will run your submission against the test suite beforee merging.

 ### Ubuntu ###